 The Union of Jamaican Alumni Associations (USA) Inc. (UJAA) has hosted an annual High School Graduate Awards every year since its formation over 27 years ago.
 This event recognizes high school graduates of Jamaican lineage as they graduate high school and move on to matriculating in colleges and universities.
 Another aspect of this award is an essay competition through which students are encouraged to write an essay on a topical subject that is selected by UJAA.
 The winner of the essay competition is announced during the AwardsCeremony.
 A special prize of an all expense paid trip to Jamaica is presented to the essay competition winner and their chaperone.

 The Awards Ceremony takes on the form of a reception and some awardees are given the opportunity to address their fellow awardees and the general audience.
 The profile of each awardee is also published in the award’s program.
 Each awardee is presented with a certificate of recognition by UJAA member organizations, private individuals, and businesses.

 As UJAA continues this program, we would like to increase the amount of graduates who receive cash awards.
-In this regard the following plan is being proposed with the goal of raising funds to benefit the awardees starting with the graduating class of 2017.
+In this regard the following plan is being proposed with the goal of raising funds to benefit the awardees starting with the current year's graduating class.